lvidgen/WebRTC/FOSS_TURN_Server/howto.md

 If you can get a connection, we're basically done.

 ### 13. Tightening and tidying
-The above is a fairly minimal example, but in real life you wouldn't stop here - there are a couple of things you would want to look at before you wold be comfortable leaving this running unattended.
+The above is a fairly minimal example, but in real life you wouldn't stop here - there are a couple of things you would want to look at before you would be comfortable leaving this running unattended.

 #### Authentication
 This app is designed with ad-hoc connections in mind, where a user chooses their own username and just connects without an account.
 This necessarily exposes the credentials mechanism in the JavaScript.
 The coturn server allows for a range of more robust database-based authentication methods that would involve creating accounts, etc.